WHERE WE SUPPORT -- Let's GO !

 Mountain Marketplace Mission, WV: The Mountain Marketplace Mission in Webster Springs, West Virginia, was started 17 years ago as a result of Gary Melton’s vision.
 Gary and Lily, destitute and living in a car, answered God’s call and purchased an old two story house for a mission to serve the poor people in Appalachia’s second poorest county.
 God has continually blessed this mission as it serves the poor, with no pre-qualification, with food, clothing, and furniture; continually building their clientele to around 800 families in 2009.
 Our church has participated in five mission trips sponsored by the (then) Emerald Coast Fellowship of Baptist Churches.
 We did construction and held Vacation Bible Schools and Backyard Bible Clubs during each trip.
 The physical facilities were impacted by floods in the past 2 years and are slowly being rebuilt.
 Gary and Lily have no income except love gifts, so direct support helps them meet daily expenses you and I often take for granted.
 Please pray also for Gary's medical issues and his recuperation as he/Lily continue their ministry.

 Brett and Lyuba West, Church Planting Missionaries, Houston, TX: Brett is from a small town in the hills of Tennessee.
 Lyuba grew up in a small village on the other side of the world in Kazakhstan.
 After moving to America to flee religious persecution, Lyuba and her family quickly learned how much need there was for the Gospel to be spread right here in America.
 Brett and Lyuba were married in September 2015 and after prayer and immense preparation they have gone to Houston Texas as full time unfunded North American Mission Board missionaries to share the Gospel with international people groups.
 Please click on the photo above to read their latest newsletter.
 They need our prayers and would also be happy to accept your above-your-tithe donation in support of their ministry.
-Thanks to Brett and Lyuba for information on their continuing ministry opportunities at our Aug 8th church Bible Study.
-Continued prayers also for their pregnancy and ministry.
+Congratulations to Brett and Lyuba on the birth of their son Mark and continued success of their ministries.

 Jay and Heather Lucey, Camping Ministry Forest Springs WI: Heather Lucey grew up in our church and, with her husband Jay and family, participated in the Forest Springs Christian camp and conference ministry in recent years, where they continue to serve.
 Please take a moment to read their blog HERE and prayerfully consider an above-your-tithe donation to this family as they follow God's leadership and help others find their way to a new or enhanced relationship with God through Jesus' sacrifice.
 You may contact them directly through their blog, and above all please keep them in your prayers.